 - Animating Fractal Noise

-Hi!
-I'm Chris Meyer of Chris Design and welcome to the After Effects Apprentice lesson on parenting.
+- Hi, I'm Chris Meyer of Chris Design and welcome to the After Effects Apprentice lesson on parenting.
 Parenting is a way of grouping together multiple layers inside an After Effects composition.
-If you change the position, scale or rotation of the parent, all the children come along for the ride.
-If the children have their animations, they get to keep them, but now they are performed relative to the parent.
-As a result you can group together multiple layers, keyframes as few as just one of them, and create complex animation with a minimum amount of work.
-In this lesson, we're going to show you how to create a parenting chain, explain what does and does not come along for the ride, and talk about what makes the good parent and what's makes a good child.
+If you change the Position, Scale, or Rotation of the parent, all the children come along for the ride.
+If the children have their own animations, they get to keep them, but now they're performed relative to the parent.
+As a result, you can group together multiple layers, keyframe as few as just one of them and create complex animations with a minimum amount of work.
+In this lesson, we're going to show you how to create a parenting chain, explain what does and does not come along for the ride, and talk about what makes a good parent and what makes a good child.

-We'll show you how to use null objects, special non-rendering layers in After Effects and give you few examples.
-For example, how to create a title animation, how to create special geometric constructs, and how to create an anthropomorphic animation, such as a robot arm, inside After Effects using parenting.
-We also have a couple Idea Corners.
-We'll take some examples you see is this project and expand upon them to make them finished pieces.
-We'll also have a couple of sidebars at the end.
-One will show you a particular gotcha with parenting and how to fix it and the other will just show you how to create your own abstract backgrounds using the Fractal Noise effect inside After Effects.
+We'll show you how to use Null Objects, special non-rendering layers in After Effects, and give you a few examples, for example, how to create a title animation, how to create special geometric constructs, and how to create an anthropomorphic animation such as a robot arm inside After Effects using parenting.
+We'll also have a couple of Idea Corners where we'll take some of the examples you'll see in this project and expand upon them to make them finished pieces.
+There's also a couple of side bars at the end.
+One will show you a particular "gotcha" with parenting and how to fix it, and the other, we'll just show you how to create your own abstract backgrounds using the Fractal Noise effect inside After Effects.

-Some of this material is actually not in the After Effects Apprentice book, but parenting is such an importance subject, we want to show you several different angles.
+Some of this material is actually not in the After Effects Apprentice book, but parenting is such an important subject, we wanted to show you several different angles.
 So if this sounds like fun, then let's dive in and get at it.